chrometoasters/ct-grunt-styleguide/README.md

         ?>
         <!-- footer code here -->

+Note that the styleguide requires jQuery, so it your project header does not include this you will need to include this.

 #### Run the Grunt

 1. If you haven't used Grunt before, please read [Set up Grunt dependencies](https://github.com/chrometoasters/frontend-grunt-boilerplate#set-up-grunt-dependencies).